Sydney Digital Experience Summit 2026

 - Lessons in stakeholder engagement, change management, and sustaining momentum across competing priorities.

-- Why funnel-based journey design no longer works
+- Why traditional funnel-based journey design stopped matching real customer behaviour

-- How to design for multi-channel, non-linear engagement
+- How Australian Unity designed for multi-channel, non-linear engagement

 A candid, under-the-hood look at how NSW Education consolidated 2,200 decentralised school websites into a single governed platform; making hard calls on content, governance and AI readiness along the way.